openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/deployment_migration.md

 $ mo.py -h
 ```

-In OpenVINO 2.0 users can install development tools only from [PyPI](https://pypi.org/project/openvino-dev/) repository:
+Starting with OpenVINO 2.0 users can install development tools only from [PyPi](https://pypi.org/project/openvino-dev/) repository:

 ```
 $ python3 -m pip install -r <openvino_root>/tools/requirements_tf.txt
 ```

-Which install all OpenVINO development tools via the `openvino-dev` package and TensorFlow as an extra (see [Step 4.
+Which installs all OpenVINO development tools via the `openvino-dev` package and TensorFlow as an extra (see [Step 4.
 Install the Package](https://pypi.org/project/openvino-dev/) for details).

 Then, tools can be used as: